Dale-Potter-14/Play-Eternal/README.md

 	- Users would be able to add their own content through images and videos to recommend sensory play ideas.
 	- A terms and conditions disclaimer and the ability to setup a user profile would need to be introduced in order for a user to interact on the site page.
 	- Content posted by users would need to be monitored for propriety.
-	- The ability to report imapproriate comments and content would be required.
+	- The ability to report inappropriate comments and content would be required.

 - As this is the first release of the site, the chat page was not included in the implementation due to its complexities.
 Rather, a simplified version in the form of a Feedback and Recommendations page.
 	- The implementation of the chat page would depend on the page traffic generated by the live site and the level of interaction received from the users would help to deem its feasibility.